katahiromz/mojiben/README.txt

 Thank you for using this program.

 Some characters represent sounds and others represent meanings.
 Hiragana and katakana represent sounds.
-Kanji have more than one sound and meaning.
+Kanji can have more than one sound and meaning.
 Furthermore, when multiple kanji are combined, they form a kanji idiom, which can have different meanings.
 You can say you have mastered a character only once you can read, write, pronounce, and understand it.